smart-edge-open/specs/doc/applications-onboard/openness_howto.md

 >Note: When adding a first egress rule, all egress is blocked except for that rule.

-Example NetworkPolicy opening port 5000(tcp and udp) on all pods matching name `openvino-cons-app`:
+Example NetworkPolicy allowing ingress traffic on port 5000(tcp and udp) from 192.168.1.0/24 network to all pods matching label `name: openvino-cons-app`:

 ```
 apiVersion: networking.k8s.io/v1